AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

   * number_of_retries - (Optional) Number of retries for save or synchronize.
 (Set to at least 1, default is 0)
   * retry_interval - (Optional) Retry interval in seconds for save or synchronize.
 Example: 900.
 Default value: 300.
 Recommended: 900.

+* **AVX-48199* - (GCP) Controllers that manage GCP resources may run into errors when a new Controller instance is started (via Controller High Availability or Controller Migration)  or when a new GCP account is onboarded.

 **Known Issues in Aviatrix Release 6.9.733**

 * **AVX-45156** - On an AEP Dell device, when you configure a Transit Gateway attachment with HPE (High Performance Encryption) mode, you could not set the tunnel count to more than 2.